fedidcg/LightweightFedCM/README.md

 ### Login Status API

-The identity provider's use of `navigator.credentials.crossSiteRequests` to allow future requests looks a lot like the Login Status API in FedCM.
+The identity provider's use of `IdentityCredential.requests` to allow future requests looks a lot like the Login Status API in FedCM.
 That would be a reasonable place to re-locate this function when the Login Status API sees multi-browser-adoption.
 However, for now, making future requests a variation on the `allow()` call is simpler to explain and creates no external dependencies.

 ### Names